fluxcd/website/README.md

 ## Publishing the site

 The Flux website is published automatically by [Netlify](https://netlify.com) when changes are pushed to the `master` branch.
 The site does not need to be published manually.

+### Preview builds

+When you submit a pull request to this repository, Netlify builds a "deploy preview" of your changes.
+You can see that preview by clicking on the **deploy/netlify** link in the pull request window.